raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ***

-#### Primary TLV
+#### Request TLVs

-The Primary (first) TLV in a DSO request message indicates the operation to be performed.
+The first TLV in a DSO request message is the "Primary TLV" and indicates the operation to be performed.
 A DSO request message MUST contain at at least one TLV, the Primary TLV.

-#### Additional TLVs

-An "Additional TLV" specifies additional parameters relating to the operation.
-Immediately following the Primary TLV a DSO request message MAY contain one or more Additional TLVs.
+Immediately following the Primary TLV, a DSO request message MAY contain one or more "Additional TLVs", which specify additional parameters relating to the operation.

 #### Response TLVs